Water supply and sanitation in Nigeria: Other cities

+Kaduna

+In Kaduna State, many people still struggle to get clean and safe water.
+A government report in 2021 showed that less than half of the people in the state have regular access to drinking water, and only a very small number get water that is properly treated and safe.
+In many rural areas, people fetch water from boreholes or wells, but some of these dry up during the dry season or stop working.
+Studies also found that most of the water used by households are not safe, as it contains germs that can cause diseases.
+To solve this problem, the Kaduna State Government declared a state of emergency on water and sanitation in 2020.
+With help from the World Bank and UNICEF, new boreholes, toilets, and water points have been built in several communities.
+Even though these efforts have helped many people, some challenges still remain like poor maintenance of water facilities, lack of funds, and unsafe water sources especially in villages and small towns.

-National policies and initiatives
+Policies and initiatives

 Nigeria's National Water Supply and Sanitation Policy, approved in 2000, encourages private-sector participation and envisages institutional and policy reforms at the state level.
 However, little has happened in both respects.
-As of 2007, only four of the 37 states – Lagos, Cross River, Kaduna and Ogun States – began to introduce public-private partnerships (PPP) in the form of service contracts, a form of PPP where the responsibility of the private sector is limited to operating infrastructure without performance incentives.
+As of 2007, only four of the 37 states – Lagos, Cross River, Kaduna and Ogun States began to introduce public private partnership (PPP) in the form of service contracts, a form of PPP where the responsibility of the private sector is limited to operating infrastructure without performance incentives.
 While the government has a decentralization policy, little actual decentralization has happened.
 The capacity of local governments to plan and carry out investments, or to operate and maintain systems, remains low despite efforts at capacity development.
 Furthermore, the national policy focuses on water supply and neglects sanitation.

 In 2003, a "Presidential Water Initiative (PWI): Water for People, Water for Life" was launched by then-President Olusegun Obasanjo.
 The initiative had ambitious targets to increase access, including a 100 percent water access target in state capitals, 75 percent access in other urban areas, and 66 percent access in rural areas.
 Little has been done to implement the initiative and targets have not been met.

 In 2011, the government voted in the United Nations in favor of a resolution making water and sanitation a human right.
 However, it has not passed legislation to enshrine the human right to water and sanitation in national law.
 The country is not on track to reach the Millennium Development Goal for water and sanitation.

 Since 2008, community-led total sanitation has been introduced in six states, with the support of UNICEF and the EU.
 While not being a national policy, apparently this grass-roots initiative has met with some success.
 More than 17,000 latrines have been built in 836 communities, and more than 100 of these communities have attained the goal of being declared free of open defecation.
+As of 2022, 18% of Nigerians practice open defecation.